bentlema/puppet-tutorial-pe/tutorial/vbox/09-Install-GitLab.md

 - Install and configure the necessary dependencies

 ```
-     # These should already be installed and running, but just in case...
+     # Postfix should already be installed and running, but just in case...
-     yum install -y openssh-server postfix
      yum install -y postfix
      systemctl enable postfix
      systemctl start postfix